Zakir-Ayub/visitor-log/README.md

 A basic web app to track visitors during pandemic using spring boot and angular js.

 Just a basic web app to track people visiting places that needs tracking because of corona outbreak.
-This was a project developed for learning purposes.
+This project was developed for learning purposes.